sofiasias001/sofiasias001.github.io/_posts/2021-10-12-Crockpot-Breakfast-Casserole.md

 ---
-layout: post
-title: Crockpot Breakfast Casserole
+title: "Crockpot Breakfast Casserole"
+excerpt_separator: "<!--more-->"
+categories:
-category: Breakfast
+  - Breakfast
-tags: [breakfast, crockpot, casserole]
+tags:
+  - breakfast, crockpot, casserole
 ---

 Overnight Crockpot Breakfast Casserole is a classic breakfast casserole with eggs, sausage, bacon, hash browns, and cheese.
 It's easy to make, great for the holidays and feeding a crowd.